W. Brian Harland: Academic career

 After graduating, he started on a PhD at Cambridge to investigate the deep structure of eastern England, using explosion seismology; this ended with the outbreak of the Second World War.
 In 1946 he returned to the Department of Geology, later University of Cambridge Department of Earth Sciences, England, as Demonstrator till 1948.
 He was Lecturer from 1948-66, Reader in Tectonic Geology from 1966–84 and Emeritus Reader in Tectonic Geology from 1984 to 2003.
 He was a fellow of Gonville and Caius College, Cambridge from 1950–84 and Life Fellow from 1984-2003.

-Conscientious objection/China
+Conscientious objection/West China

 Harland was a conscientious objector during the Second World War.
 After working on a farm near Scarborough, he spent 1942 to 1946 with the Friends Service Council in West China Union University, Chengdu, later Chengdu University of Technology, where he ran a Department of Geology.
-During this time, he spent two summers at the Bailie School in Shandan, North West China, advising the industrial co-operative there on natural resources.
+During this time, he spent two summers at the Bailie School in Shandan, Northwest China, advising the industrial co-operative there on natural resources.
 After the thaw in relations with China, following the Cultural Revolution, he renewed his relationship with what had become Chengdu University of Technology, and became a visiting professor.